 Other Expert Tips

-- Type of pan to use: I recommend using a 9-inch springform pan so you can easily remove it.
+- Type of pan to use: I recommend using a 9-inch springform pan to easily remove it.
 However, if you don't have one feel free to use a cake pan, Pyrex dish, or even a pie plate if you aren't worried about the way it looks.

 Flavor Variations & Topping Suggestions

 - Crustless: You can also make keto cheesecake with no crust.
-You would just skip the first part of the recipe where we toast the almond flour to make the crust!
+Skip the first part of the recipe where we toast the almond flour to make the crust!
+The smooth and creamy eggless cheesecake filling is delicious to eat as cheesecake fluff if you prefer a crustless version.

 - Pecan crust: Add some chopped pecans to the almond flour to give it a delicious pecan crust.